sxs-collaboration/spectre/docs/Tutorials/GettingStarted.md

 choices you make in the input file can have a major impact on how long the simulation takes to run and how accurate your result is.
 Let's focus on the `EventsAndTriggers` section.
-Events and triggers allow specific things to occur (the event) when a criteria (the trigger) is met.
+Events and triggers allow specific things to occur (the event) when a criterion (the trigger) is met.
 The syntax is as follows:
 ```
 EventsAndTriggers:
   ?
 Trigger: